 MBT chemical has a slightly foul odor and bitter taste, non-poisonous.
 Easily soluble in ethyl acetone, acetone, dilute solution of sodium hydroxide and sodium carbonate, soluble in ethyl alcohol, not easily soluble in benzene, insoluble in water and gasoline.

 In the plastic bag or kraft paper bag.
-25kg/bag or customers’ requirement.
+25kg/bag or customers’ requirements.